Overhead camshaft engine: Single overhead camshaft (SOHC)

-Double overhead camshaft (DOHC)
+Dual overhead camshaft (DOHC)

-A double overhead cam, dual overhead cam, or twin-cam engine has two camshafts per bank of the cylinder head, one for the intake valves and another for the exhaust valves.
+A dual overhead cam, double overhead cam, or twin-cam engine has two camshafts over each bank of the cylinder head, one for the intake valves and another for the exhaust valves.
 Therefore there are two camshafts for a straight engine and a total of four camshafts for a V engine or a flat engine.

 A V engine or flat engine requires four camshafts to function as a DOHC engine, since having two camshafts in total would result in only a single camshaft per cylinder bank for these engine layouts.
-Some V engines with four camshafts have been marketed as "quad-cam" engines, however technically "quad-cam" would require four camshafts per cyinder bank (i.e. eight camshafts in total), therefore these engines are merely double overhead camshaft engines.
+Some V engines with four camshafts have been marketed as "quad-cam" engines, however technically "quad-cam" would require four camshafts per cylinder bank (i.e. eight camshafts in total), therefore these engines are merely dual overhead camshaft engines.

-Most DOHC engines have four valves per cylinder.
+Many DOHC engines have 4 valves per cylinder (sometimes 5, Audi or Volkswagen for instance).
 The camshaft usually operates the valves directly via a bucket tappet.
 A DOHC design permits a wider angle between intake and exhaust valves than in SOHC engines, which improves the air-fuel mixture's flow through the engine.
 A further benefit is that the spark plug can be placed at the optimum location, which in turn improves combustion efficiency.
+Another newer benefit of DOHC engine design is the ability to independently change/phase the timing between each camshaft and the crankshaft.
+This affords better fuel economy by allowing a broader torque curve.
+Although each major manufacturer has their own trade name for their specific system of variable cam phasing systems, overall they are all classified as variable valve timing.

 Components

 Timing belt / timing chain

 The rotation of a camshaft is driven by a crankshaft.
 Many 21st century engines use a toothed timing belt made from rubber and kevlar to drive the camshaft.
 Timing belts are inexpensive, produce minimal noise and have no need for lubrication.
 A disadvantage of timing belts is the need for regular replacement of the belt; recommended belt life typically varies between approximately 50000–100000 km.
 If the timing belt is not replaced in time and fails and the engine is an interference engine, major engine damage is possible.

-The first known automotive application of timing belts to drive overhead camshafts was the 1953 Devin-Panhard racing specials built for the SCCA H-modified racing series in the United States.
+The first known automotive application of timing belts to drive overhead camshafts was the 1953 Devin Panhard racing specials built for the SCCA H-modified racing series in the United States.
 These engines were based on Panhard OHV flat-twin engines, which were converted to SOHC engines using components from Norton motorcycle engines.
 The first production car to use a timing belt was the 1962 Glas 1004 compact coupe.

 Another camshaft drive method commonly used on modern engines is a timing chain, constructed from one or two rows of metal roller chains.
 By the early 1960s most production automobile overhead camshaft designs used chains to drive the camshaft(s).
 Timing chains do not usually require replacement at regular intervals, however the disadvantage is that they are noisier than timing belts.